co-DB/coDB/planner/docs/grammar.md

 - Number of spaces between tokens doesn't matter (E.g "Select \* FROM Users;" works just fine)
 - Strings are enclosed by a single quotation mark ('Text')
 - Identifiers must start with a letter and can use only letters, digits and underscores ('\_')
+- When the ORDER BY direction is omitted, ASC (ascending) is used by default.

 ### Reserved keywords